 c.
 Prohibition of Child Labor and Minimum Age for Employment

-The law prohibits employment of persons younger than 15 and includes special provisions regarding children ages 15 to 18.
+The law prohibits the worst forms of child labor, including child trafficking, forced labor, and sexual exploitation.
+The law also prohibits employment of persons younger than 15 and includes special provisions regarding children ages 15 to 18.
 The law, however, excludes agricultural work, leaving underage workers in these sectors unprotected.
 Under the law governing domestic workers, 18 is the minimum age for legal work.
 The law allows issuance of work permits for 12- to 18-year-old persons, specifically for gaining work experience and under specific rules.
 The Ministry of Human Resources and Emiratization is responsible for enforcing the regulations and generally did so effectively.

 d.
 Discrimination with Respect to Employment and Occupation

-The Antidiscrimination Law prohibits all forms of discrimination based on religion, ethnicity, or race, although without specific reference to employment.
-Penalties are adequate and include fines and jail terms of six months to 10 years.
-To date the law has only been applied in cases of religious discrimination, including one incident that occurred in a work environment.
+The antidiscrimination law prohibits all forms of discrimination based on religion, ethnicity, or race, although without specific reference to employment.
+Penalties include fines and prison terms of six months to 10 years.
+The law had been applied only in cases of religious discrimination, including one incident that occurred in a work environment.

 e.
 Acceptable Conditions of Work

 There is no national minimum wage.
-There was very limited information on average domestic, agricultural, or construction worker salaries or on public sector salaries.
+There was very limited information on average domestic, agricultural, or construction worker salaries or on public-sector salaries.
 In some sectors minimum wages were determined by workers’ nationality and years of experience.
+According to TAMM, an online government services platform, Tadbeer Centers charged higher recruitment and sponsorship transfer fees for domestic workers of certain nationalities, including Indonesia and the Philippines.

-The Ministry of Human Resources and Emiratization was responsible for enforcing laws governing acceptable conditions of work for workers in professional and semiskilled job categories, but did not do so in all sectors, including the informal sector.
+The Ministry of Human Resources and Emiratization was responsible for enforcing laws governing acceptable conditions of work for workers in professional and semiskilled job categories but did not do so in all sectors, including the informal sector.
 To monitor the private sector, the ministry had active departments for inspection, occupational safety, combating human trafficking, and wage protection.
+Although workplace inspection is permissible but not required under the law, oversight of the large domestic worker population, often the most vulnerable to abuse, remained a challenge, due to significant cultural barriers to entering and inspecting private households.

 Workers in agriculture and other categories overseen by the Ministry of Interior come under a different regulatory regime.
-These workers are not covered by private and public sector labor law, but have some legal protections regarding working hours, overtime, timeliness of wage payments, paid leave, health care, and the provision of adequate housing; however, enforcement of these rules was often weak.
+These workers are not covered by private- and public-sector labor law, but they have some legal protections regarding working hours, overtime, timeliness of wage payments, paid leave, health care, and the provision of adequate housing; however, enforcement of these rules was often weak.
 As a result, these workers were more vulnerable to unacceptable work conditions.

-There was no information available on the informal economy, legal enforcement within this sector, or an estimate of its size; however, anecdotal reports indicate it was common for individuals to enter the country on a nonwork visa and join the informal job sector, subjecting them to exploitative conditions.
-The government encouraged undocumented residents to legalize their status or leave the country voluntarily during a five-month amnesty period from August to December 2018.
+There was no information available on the informal economy, legal enforcement within this sector, or an estimate of its size; however, anecdotal reports indicated it was common for individuals to enter the country on a nonwork visa and join the informal job sector, subjecting them to exploitative conditions.

 Sailors faced particular difficulty remedying grievances against employers.
 In 2018 the Federal Authority for Land and Maritime Transport announced that ship owners operating in the country’s ports were required to carry insurance contracts for all sailors on board and mandated that sailors must be deported to their home countries in case of abandonment by the ship owner.
-In August the UAE coast guard allowed sailors from the abandoned MV Tamim Aldar ship to seek refuge on shore after spending three years stranded 46 km (31 miles) off the coast of Ras al-Khaimah waiting for their salaries to be paid.
-Complaints included unpaid salaries, harsh living conditions, lack of fuel, food, fresh water, and access to medical treatment.
-According to media reports, during the year the Indian diplomatic mission in Dubai has helped repatriate more than 100 sailors caught in similar circumstances.
+Ship owners often declare bankruptcy but refuse to sell their ships, leaving their crews cut off from both pay and regular resupply.
+As a result, crew members often remain on board their ships even under substandard conditions.
+In June 2019 the Coast Guard seized the ship MV Hoot off the coast of Khor Fakkan after it refueled in midsea, a crime under UAE law, allegedly at the instruction of the ship’s owner.
+In March media reports called attention to the sailors’ complaints, including unpaid salaries, harsh living conditions, lack of fresh water, and no access to medical treatment.
+According to local media, the ship’s owner asked the sailors to accept half of what they were owed in unpaid wages, with some sailors making as little as 6,000 AED ($1,630) a month.
+The crew continues to remain on board the vessel pending the issuance of a verdict in Fujairah Court.

 The Ministry of Human Resources and Emiratization conducted inspections of labor camps and workplaces such as construction sites.
 The government also routinely fined employers for violating the midday break rule and published compliance statistics.
+The penalties were not commensurate with those of fraud crimes, which carried larger fines and imprisonment.
 The Abu Dhabi Judicial Department and Dubai Courts employed buses as mobile courts, which traveled to labor camps to allow workers to register legal complaints.
 Abu Dhabi’s mobile courtroom was used for cases involving large groups or those who encountered difficulties attending court.
+In September 2019 the mobile courtroom settled a labor dispute, presented to the Abu Dhabi Labor Court, allowing more than 1,000 workers to recover 10 million dirhams in unpaid wages from their employer.
+In April the Executive Committee of the Abu Dhabi Executive Council announced the formation of the Abu Dhabi Workers Committee mandated with assessing compliance with legal statutes governing contracts, workers’ rights, salary payments and protections, and the provision of suitable living arrangements.

 The government took action to address wage payment issues.
 Its implementation of the WPS and fines for noncompliance discouraged employers from withholding salaries to foreign workers under the jurisdiction of the Ministry of Human Resources and Emiratization.
 The WPS, an electronic salary transfer system, requires private institutions employing more than 100 employees to pay workers via approved banks, exchange bureaus, and other financial institutions, to assure timely and full payment of agreed wages, within 10 days of payment due date.
-Under the law after 16 days of nonpayment, the Ministry of Human Resources and Emiratization will freeze issuance of new work permits to the employer.
-If the nonpayment lingers past 29 days, the ministry refers the case to the labor courts; after 60 days, a fine of 5,000 AED ($1,360) per unpaid worker is imposed, up to a maximum of 50,000 AED ($13,600).
-For companies employing less than 100 employees, the freezes, fines, and court referrals only apply after 60 days of nonpayment.
+Under the law, after 16 days of nonpayment, the Ministry of Human Resources and Emiratization freezes issuance of new work permits to the employer.
+If the nonpayment persists past 29 days, the ministry refers the case to the labor courts; after 60 days, a fine of 5,000 AED ($1,360) per unpaid worker is imposed, up to a maximum of 50,000 AED ($13,600).
+For companies employing fewer than 100 employees, the freezes, fines, and court referrals apply only after 60 days of nonpayment.
 The ministry monitored these payments electronically.
-The WPS, however, did not apply to foreign workers under the authority of the Ministry of Interior, such agricultural workers or to domestic laborers.
+The WPS, however, did not apply to foreign workers under the authority of the Ministry of Interior, such agricultural workers, or to domestic laborers.

 The Ministry of Human Resources and Emiratization conducted site visits to monitor the payment of overtime.
 Violations resulted in fines and in many cases a suspension of permits to hire new workers.

 The government allowed foreign workers to switch jobs without a letter of permission from their employer.
 Labor regulations provide foreign employees the option to work without an employment contract or, in cases in which a contract was in force, to change employer sponsors after two years, as well as within the first two years within the terms of the contract.
 The government designed this regulation to improve job mobility and reduce the vulnerability of foreign workers to abuse.
-The regulation, however, did not apply to agricultural or domestic workers.
+To mitigate against potential labor abuse under the kafala (or sponsorship) system, a 2019 cabinet resolution granted domestic workers the right to terminate their employment if an employer fails to meet contractual obligations or if the employee is subject to sexual harassment or physical or verbal abuse by the employer.
+Despite legal measures allowing workers to change sponsors or terminate their employment, regulatory enforcement remained a problem.

 The government-supported NGO EHRA promoted worker rights.
 It conducted unannounced visits to labor camps and work sites to monitor conditions and reported violations to the Ministry of Human Resources and Emiratization.